(CNN) — Earth is in the grip of the "sixth great extinction crisis," say some scientists, with up to 2,000 species dying out each year.

 How to do it: While it's possible to fly to Galapagos from mainland Ecuador and visit several islands independently, you can only reach the bulk of protected habitats on heavily regulated organized cruises.

-You can expect to pay from around $1,500 for a last-minute, week-long cruise organized in the capital Quito or Puerto Ayora on the island of Santa Cruz.
+You can book a last-minute, week-long cruise organized in the capital Quito or Puerto Ayora on the island of Santa Cruz, or for more convenience, book ahead through an international company such as Ecoventura.

 7. Hang around with orangutans